Table of Contents

 Identifying a cockroach infestation can be difficult, but there are some telltale signs to look for.
 Knowing what to watch out for is the first step in controlling your home’s population of these pests.
 Here are three key elements that can help you identify an infestation:

-- Sanitation practices – Cockroaches tend to thrive in unsanitary environments with easy access to food and water sources.
-If your kitchen isn’t kept clean, or if you have old boxes, containers or other clutter lying around, it’s likely they’ll move right in!
+- Sanitation practices – Cockroaches thrive in unsanitary environments with easy access to food and water sources.
+If your kitchen isn’t kept clean or you have old boxes, containers or other clutter, they’ll likely move right in!

 - Sightings – Once cockroaches make themselves at home, you may start seeing more than one per day scuttling about.
-Pay careful attention when turning on lights after dark, as this is usually when they’re most active!
+Please pay careful attention when turning on lights after dark, usually when they’re most active!

-If any of these signs sound familiar to you, it’s time to take action against the roaches in your home before their numbers get out of control.
-It’s important to understand how cockroaches behave so you can develop an effective treatment plan for eliminating them from your living space.
+If any of these signs sound familiar, it’s time to take action against the roaches in your home before their numbers get out of control.
+Understanding cockroaches’ behaviour is essential for developing an effective treatment plan to eliminate them from your living space.

 Effective Cockroach Control Measures